 Each year several Vanderbilt doctoral candidates are supporting by full tuition and stipend funds from this NIH training grant program intended to develop the careers of quantitatively gifted individuals conducting graduate research that fosters the multidirectional and multidisciplinary integration of basic research, patient-oriented research, and population-based research, with the long-term aim of improving the health of the public.

-- This nationally prestigious award includes stipend, full scholarship and annual travel funds to present at the Translational Science meeting in Washington, DC.
+This nationally prestigious award includes stipend, full scholarship and annual travel funds to present at the Translational Science meeting.